c3lang/c3docs-old/docs/functions.md

 }
 ```

-If a member function does not take the type as the first parameter, then it may only be invoked qualified with the type name:
+If a method does not take the type as the first parameter, then it may only be invoked qualified with the type name:

 ```
 func Point* Point.new(int x, int y)